-Please confirm that you will pre-book appointments with the Jobcentre Plus within three days of the resettled family’s arrival.
+Please confirm that you will book appointments with the Jobcentre Plus as soon as possible after the resettled family’s arrival.
 (3.3b)

-In order to secure an appointment within three days of the family’s arrival, we recommend contacting the Jobcentre Plus in your area to discuss your plans and find out how the registration process works.
+Registering for benefits is an essential part of ensuring the family you support are financially secure.
+We recommend contacting the Jobcentre Plus in your area to discuss your plans and find out how the registration process works, and if it is possible to pre-book a registration appointment.
 Find out more information that will help you throughout this section in our Working with Jobcentres resource.

 How will you support the resettled family to make a claim for social welfare income?
 (3.3c)

 - Will you accompany the family to their first appointment?